Choo99/Meme-Chatbot/README.md

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/phase.png)
 <p align="center">
-Figure 3 :  pPhases And Individual Steps For Building A Meme Chatbot
+Figure 3 :  Phases And Individual Steps For Building A Meme Chatbot
 </p>

 For the dataset, we will categorised the emotion into 6 types, which is : Anger, Saddness, Joy, Love, Fear and Surprise.